The EmpowR Transformation Story

 - Jennifer Grossi for being a constant voice of accountability, a collaborator and incubator of programs beginning in 2020, and offering perspective and knowledge of neurodivergency.

-The Co-Creator Team experiment informed the need for the EmpowR Community where healing justice activists, wellness practitioners, equity facilitators, social change driven educators, and transformative justice change makers can build relationships with each other AND with EmpowR clients and program/event participants to strengthen a web and network of relationships, support, and connectivity in the arc of personal, organizational, and cultural transformation.
-One key lesson learned is the need for funding to support the curation and facilitation of a network approach to collective impact.
-Another lesson is community building requires time and engagement to nurture relationships.
+The Co-Creator Team experiment informed the need for cultivating an EmpowR Community where prioritizing time and space to nurture relationships lays the groundwork for what co-creation emerges.
+Healing justice activists, wellness practitioners, equity facilitators, social change driven educators, and transformative justice change makers continue to find each other within the EmpowR container.
+Building an aligned client base has been intentional, with much care to strengthen a web and network of relationships, support, and connectivity in the arc of personal, organizational, and cultural transformation.
+One key lesson learned is the need for funding to support the curation and facilitation of a network approach to building a collective.
+Another lesson is community building requires time for engagement and trust to nurture relationships.

 Initiate a Conversation